Spotlight on: Exploitation of Seasonal Workers in Australia

 The Samoa First Union is creating networks of seasonal workers, and it is representing their concerns to Samoan decision-makers.
 To expand the reach of their organising, the Samoan Workers Congress President, Tili Afamasaga, is lobbying the Samoan Government and the Ministry of Labour to educate departing workers about their rights while working abroad.

-Union Aid Abroad – APHEDA works in solidarity with Pacific unions and encourages them to promote union membership to the seasonal workers.
+Union Aid Abroad – APHEDA works in solidarity with Pacific unions to promote union membership to the seasonal workers.
 There has been excellent work undertaken by the United Workers’ Union (UWU) where they have invested in systematic organising of farm workers many of whom are drawn from the Pacific Islands under Australia’s temporary migration programs.

 Union Aid Abroad – APHEDA is identifying organisations that are committed to systematic organising and education of temporary migrant workers.
 There are ten countries involved in these schemes, bringing workers to Australia from Fiji, Kiribati, Nauru, Papua New Guinea, Samoa, Solomon Islands, Timor-Leste, Tonga, Tuvalu and Vanuatu.